 The mammary glands are then formed along these lines with six pairs of nipples or 12 nipples (though some females only have 10 nipples), three in the pectoral and three in the abdomino-inguinal regions, approximating the average number birthed in a litter.

 Cells in the mammary tissue contract and push the milk from the alveoli to the nipples.
 Rats display complex mammary glands that consist of multiple simple single mammary glands emptying out into one nipple.
-(Male rats posses rudimentary mammary glands but not nipples.)
+(The male rat possesses rudimentary mammary glands but not nipples.)

 The development of the mammary glands takes place in several phases: